15 Places for Incredible Views in Tucson, Arizona

-While driving south of downtown Tucson, you will notice the trademark A mountain standing out boldly amongst the surrounding flat terrian.
-The A was constructed in the early 1900’s by U of A students by use of basalt rock.
+While driving south of downtown Tucson, you will notice the trademark A mountain standing out boldly amongst the surrounding flat terrain.
+The “A” was constructed in the early 1900’s by U of A students by use of basalt rock.
 The summit of Sentinel Peak is 2897 feet, and accessible via a scenic drive up a winding road.

 The views from atop are gorgeous, particularly at sunrise and sunset.
-You can take a short trail to get an upclose look at the “A,” which appears small from a distance, but in reality stands a whopping 160 foot tall.
+A short trail leads you to an upclose vista of the “A.” While the letter appears small from a distance, in reality it stands a whopping 160 feet!

 11. Loews Ventana Canyon resort

 Loews Ventana Canyon is the most popular resort in Tucson due to the picturesque setting, abundance of amenities, and convenient location nearby many of the best attractions in the city.
-If you are primary seeking a beautiful upscale vacation destination, Loews Ventana canyon is one of the better choices in town.
+If you are primary seeking a beautiful upscale vacation destination, Loews Ventana canyon will not disappoint.

 Loews is like a little oasis in the middle of the desert, with lush greenery in every direction, a gorgeous resort style pool, interpretative nature trails, and an 80 foot waterfall.

-Loews resort features outstanding views of the Catalina mountains, attractive amenities including a nice pool area and 2 PGA golf courses, tennis courts, and an on-site restaurant (Flying J Grille) which is frequently rated as one of the most picturesque in Tucson.
+Loews features outstanding views of the Catalina mountains, attractive amenities including 2 PGA golf courses, tennis courts, and a scenic on-site restaurant (Flying J Grille).

 12. Honeybee canyon

 Honeybee Canyon is a picturesque, quiet park in Oro Valley.
 A 2 mile easy loop trail takes you through the beautiful Saguaro studded landscape, before arriving at an amazing overlook of the Santa Catalina mountains.
-The park is located in a quiet residential neighborhood, and thus, the trail always remains peaceful, with a high likelihood that you will have the entirety of the trail to yourself.
+The park is located in a quiet residential neighborhood, and thus, the trail always remains peaceful.
+In fact, there is a high likelihood that you will have the entirety of the trail to yourself.

-The mountain scenery here is quite outstanding, and really this is one of the best bang-for-your-buck hikes in the area considered the free entrance & parking, relative ease of the trail, and outstanding scenery accessible via little effort.
+The mountain scenery here is quite outstanding.
+Really, this is one of the best bang-for-your-buck hikes in the area considered the free admission, relative ease of the trail, and outstanding scenery accessible via little effort.